First of June ....

 when I heard the car pull into the drive.

-I looked out my bedroom window and saw my Grandmother get out of the car first,
+I looked out my bedroom window and saw my Grandmother get out of the car first, then my Dad.

 I could tell from the way they both walked that whatever was coming was not good.